ajahne/blog/_posts/2017-10-31-javascript-functions-part-3.md

   }

   /**
-   * Initialize our Nagivation object
+   * Initialize our Navigation object
-   * Grab the DOM elements that make up our nav: help, back, and next buttons
+   * Get DOM elements for our nav: help, back, and next buttons
-   * Add event listenrs to each button
+   * Add event listeners to each button
    */
   Navigation.prototype.init = function() {
     const nav = document.querySelectorAll('.navigation')[0];